pricee/cs1200-beginners-git-workshop/README.md

 `git push --set-upstream origin [branch name]`

-If you then get an error saying that you need to use a personal access token, follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-In the long run, it's probably better to use SSH with git.
-If this is something you want to do, go [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 Now, let's merge this branch back into the main code base.

 To see what branch you're on, type:

 `git status` OR `git branch`

 Say you want to merge a branch into your main branch.
-If you aren't on the branch you want to merge, type:
+We'd first need to make sure we're working on the main branch.
+Type:

-`git checkout [merging branch name]`
+`git checkout main`

 Next, type:

-`git merge main` OR `git merge [merging into branch name]`
+`git merge [branch name]`

 If you have any merge conflicts, make sure your resolve them, commit your changes to your branch, and then resume merging.

+You can alternatively make a pull request on the Github website.

+<a name="questions"></a>
+### Any Questions?
+Email us at:

+Emma Price - price.em@northeastern.edu

+Gillian Lentini - lentini.g@northeastern.edu

+Dania Alnahdi - alnahdi.d@northeastern.edu